aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Testing your functions

-To make testable any function that you write, you'll need to do a couple of things:
+To make any function you write testable, you need to do a couple of things:

- - _export_ the function, so that it can be seen outside of the module it's a part of
+ - _export_ the function, so it is available outside of its module
  - _pass the database connection_ into it, so that we can give it either the real database or a temporary test database

 The code for the second part in particular might be a new concept for you.
 Take a look at this: